 The firm of A.M.
-Best, renowned for their reports on the financial stability of insurance carriers, consistently ranks AIG highly (“A” – Excellent) among their competing carriers.
+Best, renowned for its reports on the financial stability of insurance carriers, consistently ranks AIG highly (“A” – Excellent) among their competing carriers.
 In fact, A.M.
-Best is the oldest and most widely recognized of all ratings firms, and because of their exclusive insurance industry focus, their ratings are held in high esteem.
+Best is the oldest and most widely recognized of all rating firms, and because of their exclusive insurance industry focus, their ratings are held in high esteem.

 The insurance division of AIG has over $200 billion in assets, and they consistently maintain a long-term positive rating for financial stability.
 AIG is also held in high esteem by other rating companies, including Standard and Poor’s, Fitch’s, Moody’s and Comdex.

-The longevity and consistency of these ratings says it all.
+The longevity and consistency of these ratings say it all.
 AIG is a stable company, and they can be trusted to be reliable and competent in fulfilling your promise to protect your family.

 As a company, AIG originated nearly 100 years ago, in 1919 in Shanghai, China, as a general insurance company -American International Underwriters.
 Just years later, American International Underwriters launched its first United States office in New York.

 The company acquired American General Corporation in 2001.
 Today, the company is best known as AIG or American International Group.

 They own both the American General Life Insurance Company as well as The United States Life Insurance Company.